hpi-studyu/studyu/CONTRIBUTING.md

 - `.env`: Production database used by default
 - `.env.dev`: Development database used by dev branch
 - `.env.local`: Used to run StudyU locally with Docker
-- `.env.hpi`: Used for a self-hosted instance of Supabase at HPI

 Ideally we should only use the staging database or a local one for all our development work.